Data flow in the NNAP

 The NNAP is included in the NHS England Quality Accounts list, which is available from the Healthcare Quality Improvement Partnership (HQIP) website.

-HQIP also publishes the National Clinical Audit and Enquiries Directory which should answer most of your questions relating to the NNAP.
+HQIP also publishes the National Clinical Audit and Enquiries Directory which should answer most questions relating to the NNAP.

 The table below summarises NNAP data collection periods and expected report publication dates.